souvikmajumder26/souvikmajumder26/README.md

 -->

 - 🔭 I’m currently Interning as a Software Engineer
-- 🌱 I’m currently learning Data Science, Cloud Computing(Azure, AWS), Web3
+- 🌱 I’m currently learning Data Science, Cloud(Azure, AWS), Web3
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I have loved Painting since childhood so much so that I wanted to be a full-time Painter at a point of time
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ... -->
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have loved Painting since childhood so much so that I wanted to be a full-time Painter at a point of time

 <img align="right" width=50% src="https://user-images.githubusercontent.com/86871718/161144780-7411dd95-2bed-4519-a663-1959dc926f89.gif" />